 “Towards the end, [Allen Arena] was pretty packed out, and I was like ‘holy cow, there’s so many people here,'” Benham said.

 It is abundantly clear that when Lipscomb needs him the most, Benham is capable of flipping a switch and becoming the Bisons’ best player.

 Simply put, if Trae Benham didn’t step up the way he did tonight, Lipscomb’s losing streak against their rivals from down the street would likely have been extended to seven games.

 The Bisons came through despite adversity and pulled out quite possibly the biggest game of the Acuff era.

 After the win against their archrivals, Lipscomb will look to continue their positive momentum in South Bend, Indiana Friday night against the Notre Dame Fighting Irish.

 That game will be streamed live on The Bison, Lipscomb’s on-campus radio station.

 Photos by Gracey Parnell, Parker O’Neal, Addie Daubenmier, and Forrest Maners

 Joey Dwyer is a sports media major who will primarily cover Men’s and Women’s Basketball.
 Joey also works for VandySports.com of the Rivals network as a basketball beat writer.
 The freshman got his start covering Notre Dame as a freelancer for his own podcast and website called Breaking Down Brey’s Boys.

-Alaina Morris is currently a freshman who recently started writing for Herd Media.
-She is a sports media major who focuses her articles around Lipscomb athletics, as well as contributes live sports commentary for the school radio, The Bison.
-She is also a part of a sports podcast, Courtside Collective.
+Alaina Morris is a sophomore who joined Herd Media in 2022.
+She is a sports media major who focuses her articles around Lipscomb athletics and is an assistant sports editor for Herd Media.
+Alaina also contributes live sports commentary for the school radio, The Bison.
+Her favorite sports teams are the West Virginia Mountaineers and the Pittsburgh Steelers.